Privacy Policy

 8.5.
 Right to Data Portability (Art.
 20 GDPR)

-Where processing is based on consent or contract and is carried out by automated means, you have the right to receive your personal data in a structured, commonly used, and machine-readable format, and to transmit that data to another controller without hindrance.
+Where processing is based on consent or contract and automated means, you have the right to receive your data in a structured, commonly used, machine-readable format and transmit it to another controller.

 8.6.
 Right to Object (Art.
 21 GDPR)